-The last valuation of the UPP was prepared as at January 1, 2022.
+The last valuation of the UPP was prepared as at January 1, 2023.
 Since the last valuation, the following changes have occurred:

-- The going concern actuarial assumptions were revised.
-In particular, the inflation assumption was changed from a flat 2.0% per year to 3.50% for 2023, 2.25% for 2024, and 2.0% per year thereafter to reflect expectations of higher inflation in the short-term.
-In addition, the commuted value discount rate assumed for active terminations in the going concern valuation was increased from 3.5% per year to 4.0% per year to reflect higher expected future bond yields.
+- With the exception of the indexation rate for pre-conversion benefits accrued under the provisions of the University of Guelph pension plans, we have used the same economic and demographic assumptions as those used at the prior valuation, as at January 1, 2023.
+The indexation assumption for Guelph pre-conversion benefits was changed from a flat 0.6% to 25% of the inflation assumption.
 See Appendix B for details of the assumptions used in this valuation and the rationale employed in setting these assumptions.
 See Section 3 for the impact of the changes in assumptions on the valuation results. - The hypothetical wind-up and solvency economic assumptions were changed to reflect market conditions as at the valuation date in accordance with the Canadian Institute of Actuaries' (CIA's) Standards of Practice and the CIA's Educational Note on Assumptions for Hypothetical Wind-up and Solvency Valuations.
 These assumptions are summarized in Appendix C.